ken-yossy/nvme-model-for-qemu/README.md

 # nvme-model-for-qemu

- This is an implementation of a drive model for Qemu that is compliant to NVMe specification
+ This is an implementation of a drive model for Qemu that is (almost) compliant to NVMe specification

 # Notes

 * based on qemu-4.1.0
+* Functions of some features are limited to be able to check only request and response between host and storage

 # Current Implementation

-It is referred to the NVMe 1.2.0 specification.
+It is referred to the NVMe 1.3.0 specification.

 ## Controller Register
 ### Offset 00h: Controller Capabilities (CAP)